topcoder-platform/topcoder-x-ui/README.md

 - post /projects/hook - create webhooks in the project repository
 - GET /users/settings - gets the current user's setup
 - GET /users/accessToken - gets the user's access token

+- POST /issues - create an issue to Gitlab/Github
+- POST /issues/recreate - recreate an issue DB and its challenge

 ## Configuration

 please see [configuration.md](configuration.md).